 1. Begin with character

-Whether your characters are large or small, representing individual people or big ideas, every one of them should contribute to the parallels between both stories.
+Whether your characters are large or small, representing individual people or big ideas about human understanding, every one of them should contribute to the parallels between both stories.

 2. Develop your plot